talwat/Frog/README.md

 ## Info

-The datapack has the same installation process as other datapacks, it is recommended to have a decent computer.
+The datapack has the same installation process as other datapacks.
+It is also recommended to have a decent computer.

-This NEEDS [this](https://placeholder) resource pack.
+This datapack **needs** [this](https://placeholder) resource pack.

 Note: Due to a recipe, cooking raw chicken is broken.